HoangGiang98/fact-checking-backend/README.md

 # Fact Checking Backend

-This is the repository for the backend service for the [Fact Checking Frontend](https://gitlab.lrz.de/fact-checking-tool/fact-checking-frontend-2) of the Fact Checking Tool.
+This is the repository for the backend service for the [Fact Checking Frontend](https://github.com/HoangGiang98/fact-checking-frontend) of the Fact Checking Tool.
 The Fact Checking Tool is an app that supports document search, evidence retrieval, and realtime claim verification.
-It employs natural language processing to create a standard pipeline for automated fact checking.
+It employs natural language processing to create a standard pipeline for automated fact checking.\
+The Fact Checking Tool is a part of a project I participated at the Technical University of Munich.
 ## Features

 - Document search using the Google API, Bing API and Elasticsearch